 Without question, HR leaders and those that fulfill HR-related tasks for their organization have a tremendous list of “to-do’s” to manage.
 Between compliance, admin and employee relations the list is daunting.
 Unfortunately, however, the list of to-do’s often grows at a faster pace than the ability to check off tasks, minimally requiring HR leaders to innovate processes to stay current.
-But technology is having a real and profound effect on the HR function… for the better.
+But technology, specifically HRIS software and/or a Human Capital Management system, is having a real and profound effect on the HR function… for the better.
 Managing a workforce “the right way” requires a great deal of administration.
 Fortunately for HR a new wave of Human Resource technology is redefining how HR operates, or better said, simplifying many aspects of the HR role.
 This is especially true when it comes to data and workforce management.

 Does it Make Life Better at Work for HR?For HR professionals already embracing the technology wave, the time and administrative savings of moving to a digital HR data strategy is clear.
 In recent years, we’ve witnessed the shift from licensed software to cloud-based software, and now mobile-enabled technologies, which is creating efficiencies across all layers of the organization.
 Employees, supervisors and HR are all benefitting from reduced admin, increased convenience and control.
 Employees, for example, can now instantaneously check accrued paid time, submit requests, see faster approvals, and coordinate schedule availability with a few simple clicks.
 Advances in HR tech are virtually impacting every aspect of the HR function.
 More importantly, today we see these HR technology solutions integrated into a single sign-on portal.
 Employee applicant tracking, new hire onboarding, time and performance management, payroll, compliance and much more, all accessible from a single, integrated solution.
 These tools now make life better at work for both HR and supervisors, reducing hours of administrative work across the organization each and every pay period.
 Those hours and bottom-line dollars saved only become increasingly more valuable.
 The challenge is finding tools that employees will actually use and truly cause them to be more productive.
 Even if the platform “has the functionality,” if the experience doesn’t truly help people get work done faster, it may not get used.
 Tools that do, however, pay for themselves over and over.